 No one has claimed responsibility but there are plenty of enemies to al-Maliki’s Shi’ite regime with reasons to carry out the atrocity.
-Al-Qaeda, the Sunni Sons of Iraq, ex-Ba’athists, Kurds, Shi’ite extremists all had motives to discredit a government looking for credit for Iraq’s increasing independence.
-The still-large American military presence also rankles with many Iraqis.
+Al-Qaeda, the Sunni Sons of Iraq, ex-Ba’athists, Kurds and Shi’ite extremists all had motives to discredit a government asserting Iraq’s increasing independence.
+The still-large American military presence also rankles.
 The government was due to meet yesterday to discuss laws to govern January’s proposed general election.
-The meeting did not happen and the blast has put further doubt on whether the poll will take place.
+The meeting did not happen and the blast has put further doubt on the poll.

 Finding a sustainable solution to Kurdish disputed borders is one the fundamental problems threatening Iraq.
 The country was founded as an artificial construct after Britain cobbled together three Ottoman provinces to give to a deposed Saudi king after World War One.
-Strong Sunni leaders papered over the cracks for 70 years but its future is less certain.
+Strong Sunni leaders papered over the cracks for 70 years.
 ICG’s Middle East Program Director Robert Malley says a compromise won’t happen without an assertive American role.
 “The US might be on its way out, but its hands will be full even as it heads for the exit,” he said.

 As Vice President Biden reiterated in September, the US “recognises and supports” a united Iraq.
-But from a US policy perspective, Afghanistan is the now only overseas war-game in town and are anxious to withdraw large-scale forces from Iraq.
-There are still more US troops in Iraq than there are in Afghanistan and General McChrystal wants them badly.
-For the first time since the Iraqi war started, US Coalition forces deaths are going to be higher in Afghanistan than in Iraq this year with three times as many casualties to October.
-The Afghan numbers are not yet as high as figures for the early years of the Iraq war but have been on the increase since 2003 so it is safe to assume things will get worse there.
+But Afghanistan is the now only overseas war-game in town and the US is anxious to withdraw large-scale forces from Iraq.
+There are still more US troops in Iraq than in Afghanistan and General McChrystal wants them badly.
+For the first time since the Iraqi war started, US Coalition forces deaths are higher in Afghanistan than in Iraq this year with three times as many casualties to October.
+The Afghan numbers are not yet as high as figures for the early years of the Iraq war but have been on the increase since 2003 so things will get worse there.